sbneelu/register-machine/README.md

 # Register machine

-An implementation of the register machine introduced in Lecture 2 of the Cambridge CST IB Computation Theory course.
+An implementation of a register machine with three instructions: increment, decrement, and halt.

 ## Usage
 `python3 machine.py input_file.reg`

 ## Input file structure
-The first line needs to be an initial configuration (as used in the lecture course).
-This is a tuple whose 0th element is the first instruction, and subsequent elements are initial register values.
+The first line needs to be an initial configuration.
+This is a tuple whose 0th element is the label of the first instruction, and subsequent elements are initial register values.
+For example, `(0, 0, 2, 4)` means the first instruction is label `0` and the registers start with the values `(r0, r1, r2) = (0, 2, 4)`.

 All parsed lines after this are instructions.
-Instructions start with a label (which can be any integer value but should probably be a natural number), followed by a colon (`:`), and then the instruction.
+Instructions start with a label (which can be made up of any ASCII characters except colons and whitespace characters such as spaces and line breaks), followed by a colon (`:`), and then the instruction.

 ### Instructions